hcrlau/Video-Game-Sales-Analysis/README.md

 # Video-Game-Sales-Analysis

 This project focuses on analyzing Global and Regional Video Games sales from 1977 to 2020, measured by sales of copies in millions.
 The analysis examines sales trends across genre, console, publishers, regions, and release date to uncover customer behavior patterns.
-The objective is to utilize these insights to enhance strategies and foster growth in video game sales globally.
+The objective is to extract actionable insights that can inform strategic decisions and drive the growth of video game sales on a global scale.

 ## The Dataset
 This dataset contains a list of video games with sales greater than 100,000 copies.